MacHu-GWU/uszipcode-project/README.rst

 Welcome to ``uszipcode`` Documentation
 ==============================================================================

+**If you are on www.pypi.org or www.github.com**, this is not the complete document.
+Here is the `Complete Document <https://uszipcode.readthedocs.io/index.html>`_.

 ``uszipcode`` is the **most powerful and easy to use programmable zipcode database** in Python.
 It comes with a rich feature and easy-to-use zipcode search engine.
 And it is easy to customize the search behavior as you wish.